irusri/geniesys/docs/plugins/genelist.md

 *Creating Primary tables*

-!!! tip "Tip"
+!Important
 You do not need to create following tables separately, instead use [this script](https://raw.githubusercontent.com/irusri/scripts/master/dump.sql) to create all tables at once.
-Then move to oading data into Primary tables section!
+Then move to oading data into Primary tables section.

 ```shell
 #Create transcript_info table